InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Latent classification analysis (LCA)

-In this critical phase we input a set of Vulnerability Factors into the LCA algorithm to generate a series of n-class solutions (n = [2,10]).
+In this critical phase we input a set of Vulnerability variables into the LCA algorithm to generate a series of n-class solutions (n = [2,10]).
 This phase is conducted separately for each segmentation strata.
 There are two types of PDF outputs generated at this phase: diagnostic plots, which focus on the statistical properties of the classification solution, and exploratory plots which focus on the differences across the input variables based on the classes of the output.
 This approach balances statistical and socio-epidemiological criteria in deciding upon the correct n-class solution.

 **Scripts used:** The parent script 6_latent_classification_algorithm.R calls the functions defined in: